o3de/o3de.org/content/docs/userguide/components/lightning.md

 ---
-description: ' Use the &ALYlong; Lightning component to add lightning effects to your game. '
+description: ' Use the Amazon Lumberyard Lightning component to add lightning effects to your game. '
 title: Lightning
 ---